STAKEHOLDER MANAGEMENT & ENGAGEMENT GUIDE

 Senior Change Management Consultant

-This guide provides you with a step-by-step overview and everything you need to know for engaging and managing stakeholder groups, including key, primary, secondary, internal, external, and critical stakeholders in 2020-2021.
+This guide provides you with a step-by-step overview and everything you need to know for engaging and managing stakeholder groups, including key, primary, secondary, internal, external, and critical stakeholders.

 Illustration: Sample Stakeholder Engagement Reporting Dashboard

 First, What is Stakeholder Management?
 (Definition)

 Stakeholder management is the set of tasks that you perform to identify and manage stakeholder groups, including the primary and secondary stakeholders that have a stake in a project or business transformation.
 There are different types of project stakeholders that need to be managed, but key stakeholders are what people generally refer to when they say “stakeholder management.”

 Key stakeholders have more impact on a project than other stakeholders.
 They may be managers that can impact how a change happens within the departments they lead.
 They can also be executives that have the ability to change the budget or timeline of a change project.
 It’s important that these key stakeholders be on board with a change for it to be implemented successfully.